U.S. News Rankings

 |School type||public, coed college|

-When applying to Michigan State University, it's important to note the application deadline is rolling, and the early action deadline is October 7.
-Scores for either the ACT or SAT test are due May 1.
+When applying to Michigan State University, it's important to note the application deadline is rolling, and the early action deadline is October 16.
 The application fee at Michigan State University is $50.
-It is more selective, with an acceptance rate of 72.9 percent.
+It is selective, with an acceptance rate of 70.6 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at Michigan State University is 16:1, and the school has 23.6 percent of its classes with fewer than 20 students.
-The most popular majors at Michigan State University include: Business, Management, Marketing, and Related Support Services; Social Sciences; Communication, Journalism, and Related Programs; Biological and Biomedical Sciences; and Health Professions and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 91.0 percent.
+The student-faculty ratio at Michigan State University is 16:1, and the school has 24 percent of its classes with fewer than 20 students.
+The most popular majors at Michigan State University include: Business, Management, Marketing, and Related Support Services; Social Sciences; Biological and Biomedical Sciences; Communication, Journalism, and Related Programs; and Health Professions and Related Programs.
+The average freshman retention rate, an indicator of student satisfaction, is 91 percent.

 |Student gender distribution|